Logo of the The Poor Swiss

 Taxes

 Whether you are married or not, one thing that will change is the amount of taxes you will pay.
 If you are unmarried, you will fill out two declarations for taxes, but you will fill out a single one if you marry.
-The difference is that in the latter case, both your income will be accumulated together.
+The difference is that in the latter case, both your incomes will be accumulated together.

 You may think this is the same, but there is a big difference.
 If you add two incomes together, you will pay more taxes than if you pay separate taxes on both incomes.
 The reason is that the more income you get, the more taxes you will pay for extra income.
 Each additional dollar you earn is taxed at increasing marginal tax rates.
 So, if you both have a significant income, you may pay a lot more.

 Since Switzerland is a federal republic, it gets more complicated because each canton has different rules.
 Some cantons are trying to compensate for the fact that married couples are penalized.
-It will depend based on which canton you are living in.
+It will depend on which canton you are living in.
 You need to get information from your canton tax department.
 In most cantons, married couples will pay more.

 On the other hand, in a few cantons, they will both pay the same.
 And in some cantons, it is better to marry.
 Overall, married couples are disadvantaged in Switzerland.